Embryonic hemoglobin: Hemoglobin Gower 2

 Hemoglobin Gower 2 (also referred to as α_{2}ε_{2} or Hb Gower-2) is a form of hemoglobin existing at low levels during embryonic and fetal life.
-It is composed of two alpha chains and two epsilon chains, and is somewhat unstable, though not as much as hemoglobin Gower 1.
+It is composed of two alpha chains and two epsilon chains (Figure 1) and is somewhat unstable, though not as much as hemoglobin Gower 1.
+Since there is a greater stability of Hb Gower-2, it may support its presence in longer-lived definitive erythroid lineage.
 Due to its relative stability compared to hemoglobin Gower 1 and hemoglobin S, it has been proposed as a subject for reactivation in the adult in cases of severe β thalassemia and hemoglobinopathies in subjects for which the reactivation of hemoglobin F is contraindicated due to toxicity concerns.
+Thalassemia, characterized by anemia, is an inherited disorder affecting hemoglobin production that may lead to preeclampsia and other hypertensive conditions during pregnancy. β thalassemia results from diminished or absent or absent β-globin synthesis, leading to chronic anemia.
+Patients who maintain higher levels of γ-globin expression typically experience a less severe form of the disease.
+Therefore, it is common for anemia to develop during pregnancy due to hemodilution from thalassemia, where blood volume expands but red blood cell mass rise cannot keep up.
+When oxygen levels fall beyond what is normally seen with mild anemia, hypoxia may be a result and affect placental development.

 Hemoglobin Portland I

 Hemoglobin Portland I (also referred to as ζ_{2}γ_{2} or Hb Portland-1) is a form of hemoglobin existing at low levels during embryonic and fetal life, composed of two zeta chains and two gamma chains.

 Hemoglobin Portland II

 Hemoglobin Portland II (also referred to as ζ_{2}β_{2} or Hb Portland-2) is a form of hemoglobin existing at low levels during embryonic and fetal life, composed of two zeta chains and two beta chains.
 It is very unstable, even more so than hemoglobin Gower 1, and breaks down very rapidly under stress.
 Despite this, it has been proposed as a candidate for reactivation in cases of severe α thalassemia or hemoglobinopathies afflicting the alpha chain.